paypaldev/PayPal-Access-Token-Tutorial/README.md

   <hr />
 </div>

-# PayPal Access Token Sample
+# PayPal Access Token Tutorial

 This is the sample code from the [YouTube video How to Retrieve an API Access Token (Node.js)](https://www.youtube.com/watch?v=HOkkbGSxmp4) where Jamund Ferguson demonstrates how to use either the Axios or node-fetch libraries to retrieve the API Access Token needed to authenticate requests to the PayPal REST API.